9 Ways to Score Free Furniture (So You Can Save for That Investment Piece!)

 Nextdoor is basically a social media site for your neighborhood.
 And what better way to score free items than from your own neighbors?
 Once you sign up, you’ll be able to post and see posts from those in your local area, which allows you to ask for what you need, or browse furniture postings to look for free items.

-Most cities, towns, and neighborhoods have some version of these pages, which are often accessible through Facebook or other local message boards.
-Usually, the requisite for listing an item here is that it’s free of charge or super low cost.
-Furniture tends to wind up here when people are moving or replacing a large or bulky item and don’t want to deal with its disposal.
+Most cities, towns, and neighborhoods have some version of these pages, which are often accessible through Facebook (look for your local Buy Nothing group) or other local message boards.
+Usually, the requisite for listing an item is that it’s free of charge or super-low-cost.
+Furniture tends to wind up on these pages when people are moving or replacing a large or bulky item and don’t want to deal with its disposal.

 4. Facebook Marketplace